-- (10) Insulating materials in spaces, other than in mail rooms, baggage rooms and refrigerated compartments of service spaces, shall be non-combustible provided that vapour barriers and adhesives used in conjunction with insulation, as well as the insulation of pipe fittings for cold service systems, need not be of non-combustible materials, but they shall be kept to the minimum quantity practicable and their exposed surfaces shall have low flame-spread characteristics. - (11) All linings, grounds, draught stops and ceilings used internally or on open decks, bulkheads and overhangs shall be of non-combustible material except in saunas or refrigerated compartments of service spaces; partial bulkheads or decks used to
+- (10) Insulating materials in spaces, other than in mail rooms, baggage rooms and refrigerated compartments of service spaces, shall be non-combustible provided that vapour barriers and adhesives used in conjunction with insulation, as well as the insulation of pipe fittings for cold service systems, need not be of non-combustible materials, but they shall be kept to the minimum quantity practicable and their exposed surfaces shall have low flame-spread characteristics. - (11) All linings, grounds, draught stops and ceilings used internally or on open decks, bulkheads and overhangs shall be of non-combustible material except in saunas or refrigerated compartments of service spaces; partial bulkheads or decks used to subdivide a space for utility or artistic treatment shall also be of non-combustible materials.

-- subdivide a space for utility or artistic treatment shall also be of non-combustible materials. - (12) Open decks, bulkheads and divisions of "A", "B" or "C" class in accommodation, service spaces and cabin balconies which are faced with combustible materials, facings, mouldings, decorations and veneers shall comply with the provisions of subsections (13) to (15) and section 6.4, provided that natural hard wood decking, traditional wooden benches, wooden linings on bulkheads and ceilings are permitted in open decks and saunas and such materials need not be subject to the calculations prescribed in subsections (13) and (14):): provided that where it is possible to readily direct a jet of water, for fire fighting purposes, on to an open deck or cabin balcony from the deck immediately above, the restrictions on materials used bulkheads and divisions on such an open deck or balcony may be relaxed, except for open decks and cabin balconies adjacent to life saving appliances, as referred to in section 6.5(11); see also subparagraphs (14), (15),(17), (19) and (20). - (13) Combustible materials used on the surfaces and linings specified in subsection (12) shall have a calorific value35 not exceeding 45 MJ/m2 of the area for the thickness used; provided that the requirements of this paragraph are not applicable to the surfaces of furniture fixed to linings or bulkheads. - (14) Subject to subsection (15), furniture and furnishings on open decks shall comply with Regulation 5.3.4 of Chapter II-2 of SOLAS unless such open decks are protected by a fixed pressure water-spraying and fixed fire detection system and alarm system. - (15) Except for open decks adjacent to life saving appliances, as referred to in section 6.5(11), the furniture and furnishings on the open decks referred to in subsection (14) need not comply with Regulation 5.3.4 of Chapter II-2 of SOLAS provided it is possible to readily direct a jet of water, for fire fighting purposes, on to such a deck from the deck immediately above. - (16) Where combustible materials are used in accordance with subsection (12), they shall comply with the following requirements- - (a) the total volume of combustible facings, mouldings, decorations and veneers in accommodation and service spaces shall not exceed a volume equivalent to 2.5 millimetres veneer on the combined area of the walls and ceiling linings.
-Furniture fixed to linings, bulkheads or decks need not be included in the calculation of the total volume of combustible materials; and - (b) in the case of ships fitted with an automatic sprinkler system complying with the provisions of the Fire Safety Systems Code, the above volume may include some combustible material used for erection of "C" class divisions.
+- (12) Open decks, bulkheads and divisions of "A", "B" or "C" class in accommodation, service spaces and cabin balconies which are faced with combustible materials, facings, mouldings, decorations and veneers shall comply with the provisions of subsections (13) to (15) and section 6.4, provided that natural hard wood decking, traditional wooden benches, wooden linings on bulkheads and ceilings are permitted in open decks and saunas and such materials need not be subject to the calculations prescribed in subsections (13) and (14):): provided that where it is possible to readily direct a jet of water, for fire fighting purposes, on to an open deck or cabin balcony from the deck immediately above, or adjacent, the restrictions on materials used bulkheads and divisions on such an open deck or balcony may be relaxed, except for open decks and cabin balconies adjacent to life saving appliances, as referred to in section 6.5(11), where an evaluation of the fire risk19 should be conducted and mitigation measures put in place to the satisfaction of the Administration; see also subparagraphs (14), (15), (17), (19) and (20). - (13) Combustible materials used on the surfaces and linings specified in subsection (12), except for open decks, shall have a calorific value20 not exceeding 45 MJ/m2 of the area for the thickness used; provided that the requirements of this paragraph are not applicable to the surfaces of furniture fixed to linings or bulkheads. - (14) Subject to subsection (15), furniture and furnishings on open decks shall comply with Regulation 5.3.4 of Chapter II-2 of SOLAS unless such open decks are protected by a fixed pressure water-spraying and fixed fire detection system and alarm system. - (15) Except for open decks adjacent to life saving appliances, as referred to in section 6.5(11), the furniture and furnishings on the open decks referred to in subsection (14) need not comply with Regulation 5.3.4 of Chapter II-2 of SOLAS provided it is possible to readily direct a jet of water, for fire fighting purposes, on to such a deck from the deck immediately above or adjacent. - (16) Where combustible materials are used in the vessel interior in accordance with subsection (12), they shall comply with the following requirements- - (a) the total volume of combustible facings, mouldings, decorations and veneers in accommodation and service spaces shall not exceed a volume equivalent to 2.5 millimetres veneer on the combined area of the walls and ceiling linings.
+Furniture fixed to linings, bulkheads or decks need not be included in the calculation of the total volume of combustible materials; and